RoosterDragon/Desktop-Ponies/Content/readme.txt

 There are also threads maintained on Ponychan for the main program, and an OC thread for custom creations.
 These are found on the collab board: http://www.ponychan.net/chan/collab/
-Lastest threads at time of writing:
+Latest threads at time of writing:
 Mane - http://www.ponychan.net/chan/collab/res/43172.html
   OC - http://www.ponychan.net/chan/collab/res/43607.html